ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Magazine: Medium Mag 2

-Budget ammunition capacity
+Budget ammo capacity

 Upgrade Priority